chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 - "sudo dd if=/dev/zero of=swap2G  bs=1G  count=2 " ;  make a  swap file

-- "mkswap swap2G"; Turn  the  swap file  into  a  swap  space .
+- "sudo mkswap -f swap2G"; Turn  the  swap file  into  a  swap  space .

-- "swapon  swap2G ";   Activate  this  swap  space.
+- "sudo swapon  swap2G ";   Activate  this  swap  space.

 5.3 We make it swap space as temporary, because we  know , the  swap space  use regard  as a "fake memory of the RAM",  when use this hardware  space  with  a  high process speed, it may reduce the hardware's  life.